pingcap/docs/scale-tidb-using-tiup.md

 ### 2. Perform the scale-in operation

-perform the scale-in operation with one of the following solutions.
+Perform the scale-in operation with one of the following solutions.

 #### Solution 1.
 Use TiUP to remove a TiFlash node